enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 = Overview

-In this post we will discuss _polarized interaction systems_.
+In this post we will introduce _polarized interaction systems_.
 These can be seen as a very simple type system on interaction nets that restricts which nets we can consider valid.
 We'll then use this notion to more clearly understand the 2-SIC encoding.
 Then, we'll use polarity to understand how we can _read back_ interaction nets as lambda calculus terms.
 Finally, we'll see that there is a natural extension of lambda calculus by expanding how